Burkina Faso Faces Food Crisis

 535,000 Hungry Children

 UNICEF has revealed in its new report that 535,000 children under the age of 5 are facing severe food insecurity.
 156,000 children are severely malnourished.
 The COVID-19 pandemic has worsened the situation.
-The households are no more able to provide the basic facilities to the children and a large chunk of their income is now being spent on protection and treatment of COVID-19.
+The households are no more able to provide the basic facilities to the children and a large chunk of their income is now being spent on the protection and treatment of COVID-19.
 Gorom-Gorom in northern Burkina Faso has the largest number of displaced people.
 UNICEF has partnered with health workers to provide as much assistance as possible.
 52,600 cartons and 737 tonnes of therapeutic food have been provided to the local families.